Code-Institute-Submissions/MS1_Round_the_Bend/README.md

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
         2. Underneath there is a Hero Image with text stating the purpose of the site and a scrolling wheel to invite the user to scroll down.
         3. The user has two options, click the link to the page of their choice in the navigation bar or scroll down.
-        4. Scrolling down leads the user to three sections which  with a call to action button each to lead the user to the respective Routes, Contact or Uploads pages.
+        4. Scrolling down leads the user to three sections each with a call to action button to lead the user to the respective Routes, Contact or Uploads pages.

     2. As a visiting user, I want to be able to easily navigate throughout the site to find content.